Indeo: Formats

-The original format was designed for real-time playback on low-end Intel CPUs (i386 and i486), optionally supported by specialized decoder hardware (Intel i750 on an Intel ActionMedia II expansion card f.e.).
+The original format was designed for real-time playback on low-end Intel CPUs (i386 and i486), optionally supported by specialized decoder hardware (for example, Intel i750 on an Intel ActionMedia II expansion card).
 Decoding complexity was significantly lower than with contemporary MPEG codecs (H.261, MPEG-1 Part 2).

 The codec was highly asymmetrical, meaning that it took much more computation to encode a video stream than to decode it.
 Intel's ProShare video conferencing system took advantage of this, using hardware acceleration to encode the stream (and thus requiring an add-in card), but allowing the stream to be displayed on any personal computer.

 Indeo 2

 Indeo 2, previously known as Real-Time Video 2, works by delta coding pixels line by line, either against the temporally or spatially directly preceding line, coupled with static Huffman coding.
 Indeo 2.1 was included in the 1992 Video for Windows 1.0 add-on for Windows 3.1, which required at least a 386SX processor.